How to Allocate B2B Digital Marketing Budget

 Allocating your Marketing Investment to Align with the Funnel

 Just as the funnel pieces move from larger to smaller, so will your investment.
-This means that the most expensive part of marketing is awareness building, and the most cost-effective is towards the bottom where small changes can be a very high impact.
+This means that the most expensive part of marketing is awareness building, and the most cost-effective is towards the bottom where small changes can have a very high impact.

 Your breakdown might look something like this: